Allys1098/Allys1098/README.md

 - 👋 Hi, I’m @Allys1098
-- 👀 I’m interested in Game Development.
+- 👀 I’m interested in Game Development and any XR related developments.
 - 🧶 Next to computers you can find me knitting, crochetting and sewing!
-- 🌱 I’m currently in the master Computer Science at the KULeuven
+- 🌱 Working as a software engineer at KBC.

 Probably watching some 🔷 Doctor who 🔷